 - sl st = slip stitch

-- Row 1: dc in 4th ch from hook, ch 1, skip next ch, work 1 dc in each of the last 2 chs.
-Ch 3, turn.
+Next row: dc in 4th ch from hook, ch 1, sk next ch, work 1 dc in each of the last 2 chs, turn.

-When you are satisfied that the headband is the size that you want it, cut the yarn, leaving a very long tail of yarn (perhaps around ten inches long.)
-Thread your tapestry needle using this end of yarn; with right sides together, use the tapestry needle to stitch the ends of the headband together.
+With RS together, use the yarn or tapesty needle to stitch the ends of the headband together.
 Weave in your ends.
-Turn the headband right side out.
-The headband is now ready to wear and enjoy, or to give as a gift.
+Turn the headband RS out.
+The headband is now ready to wear and enjoy or to give as a gift.
 Now you know how to crochet a handband, you can make all the cute headbands!